mem48/geocompr/main.md

 This coordinate could be a time of measurement, information who measured this point or what's the error of measurement.

 As a result, four possible types of points exist - XY (two-dimensional), XYZ (three-dimensional containing altitude), XYM (three-dimensional containing measure) and XYZM (four-dimensional).
-They could be easily describes as well-known text:
+They could be easily describes as a well-known text:

 - XY - `POINT (5 2)`
 - XYZ - `POINT (5 2 3)`